How a Life Insurance Payout Works in 2026

 Taxes and the Contestability Period

 For most families, the death benefit arrives free of federal income tax.
-The IRS treats life insurance proceeds paid because of the insured's death as income-tax-free to beneficiaries in nearly all cases.
+The IRS treats life insurance proceeds paid because of the insured's death as generally not includable in gross income for beneficiaries in nearly all cases.
 Two exceptions to watch:

 Insurers also enforce a 2-year contestability period.
 During the first two policy years, the company can investigate the original application.
 If it finds a material misrepresentation, such as undisclosed smoking or a hidden health condition, it can reduce or deny the claim.
 After two years, the insurer generally cannot contest the policy for application errors.